Kilkenny 1-26 Galway 0-22

 Click HERE for match report from GAA.ie

-Click Here for photos from Willie Dempsey
+Click HERE for images of the day from Willie Dempsey

-Click HERE for photos from Martin Rowe
+Click HERE for images of the day from Martin Rowe